-Here "Business as usual" is interpreted as the average (iii) management practices in managed forest land during 2000-2009 for production land (no management for wood supply is considered on other types of forest land).
+Here "Business as usual" is interpreted as the average management practices in managed forest land during 2000-2009 for production land (no management for wood supply is considered on other types of forest land).
 The projected age distribution is restricted by the initial state (e.g. the age distribution 2010), the natural conditions (e.g. site fertility), BAU-management and harvest level (figure 7 to 9).
-The BAU-management sets e.g. the distribution between final felling and thinning, harvested species distribution, regeneration methods, regenerated species distribution, fertilization which steers the development of the growth (table 3 and 15).
+The BAU-management sets e.g. the distribution between final felling and thinning, harvested species distribution, regeneration methods, regenerated species distribution, fertilization which steers the development of the growth (table 3 and 12).
 The rotation period length is an indirect result of the simulations.
-The minimum stand age when final felling is allowed is regulated by the Forestry Act and is dependent on-site fertility, dominating species and region.
+The minimum stand age when final felling is allowed is regulated by the Forestry Act and is dependent on site fertility, dominating species and region.
 A rule of thumb is that forest companies normally harvest at the minimum age for final felling plus 10 years.
 The normal length of the rotation period is between 45 and 90 years in southern Sweden and between 65 and 100 years in northern Sweden.
 Note also that normal forestry practices include thinning of the forest two to four times during a rotation period.

 Figure 7.
-Age class distribution for productive forest land managed for wood supply, i.e. production land excluding tree retention volumes and areas, representing 2010 (start of simulation), 2020 and 2030, for volume and area (share of total area of forest land managed for wood supply) respectively.
+Age class distribution for production land (including TR), representing 2010 (start of simulation), 2020 and 2030.
+Based on standing volume and area respectively.

 Figure 8.
-Age class distribution for productive forest land formally and voluntarily set-aside for nature conservation, including tree retention representing 2010 (start of simulation), 2020 and 2030, for volume and area (share of total area of productive forest land set-aside for nature conservation) respectively.
+Age class distribution for productive forest land formally and voluntarily set-aside for nature conservation representing 2010 (start of simulation), 2020 and 2030.
+Based on standing volume and area respectively.

 Figure 9.
-Age class distribution for low-productive forest land representing 2010 (start of simulation), 2020 and 2030, for volume and area (share of total low-productive forest area) respectively.
+Age class distribution for low-productive forest land representing 2010 (start of simulation), 2020 and 2030.
+Based on standing volume and area respectively.

 Table 3.
-Net annual increment for productive forest land managed for wood supply 1990-2010 according to the NFI and according to the projections for 2015 to 2025.
+Net annual increment for productive forest land managed for wood supply, including tree retention patches, 1988-2033 according to the NFI, five year average, and according to the projections for 2013 to 2033.